-Product excellence is a customer-focused framework for developing a significant or impactful product or feature and getting it to market quickly.
+Product excellence is a customer-focused framework.
+The framework helps develop a significant and impactful product or feature.

 Achieving product excellence (PE) begins with keen user insight.
-You need to know what customers want, anticipate what they will need, and understand how they will use the new product or feature.
-This in-depth customer knowledge then informs good product design and reduces the resource drain of developing a feature or product that no one wants or that only benefits a small subset of users.
+You must know what customers want, anticipate what to need, and understand how they use the new product or feature.
+This in-depth customer knowledge informs good product design.
+Good design reduces the resource drain of developing a feature or product.

-Here are a few examples of companies that have embraced a PE framework:
+Here are a few examples of companies that have embraced this framework:

-- Uber’s fleet of Product Operations Managers is responsible for getting out of the office and talking with as many customers and users as possible.
+- Uber’s fleet of Product Operations Managers must get out of the office and talk with customers.

-- Tesla’s vision “to create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles” is transforming the company into a model for sustainable leadership.
+- Tesla’s vision is “to create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles.”
+They are transforming the company into a model for sustainable leadership.

-Of course, not every product is destined to achieve PE, and sometimes failure is spectacular.
+Of course, not every product achieves PE, and sometimes failure is spectacular.
 Here’s a list of 155 product flops.

 How Do You Create a Product Excellence Mindset?